CalSchilling/Arduino-Rose-Bush-Information/README.md

 Using an Arduino, sensors, LED to help grow our indoor rose bush

 Change Log:
 ---

+### 2021-06-06 |
+The sensor I originally went with I believe has failed.
+I get a reading of 97% Humidity when the soil feels dry.
+After watering (and possibly overwater) the sensor does not move much if at all.
+Need to conduct more testing.

 ### 2019-12-26 |
 ##### Some notes are embeded in the arduino coding itself so you can follow along there.